 Besides his writings about Andalusian and North African cooking and the use of herbs, he also wrote about using the appropriate cooking utensils (the advantages and disadvantages of their use) and arranged the names of the herbs and recipes in alphabetical order with the necessary explanations about their benefit to human health.

 Certain herbs were not known in Europe until his book became popular.

 4. Abu al-Hassan ibn Ali al Qalasadi

-Abu al-Hassan ibn Ali al Qalasadi is a 15th century Andalusian mathematician, philosopher, physician and Islamic scholar (a well-known faqih of the Maliki lawschool) from Baza, near Granada.
+Abu al-Hassan ibn Ali al Qalasadi was a 15th century Andalusian mathematician, philosopher, physician, and Islamic scholar (a well-known faqih of the Maliki school) from Baza, near Granada.

 5. Loubna al Qortobiya

 A 10th century Andalusian female scholar and secretary of the Caliph in Cordoba.

 She was one of the key individuals in the palaces of both Caliphs (Abderrahman III, and later his son al-Hakam II).

 She was a very intellectual woman who specialized in Arabic poetry, grammar, Arabic calligraphy art, and mathematics.

 She translated different scientific books and manuscripts into Arabic.